Nocturnes, Op. 37 (Chopin)

+Pieces

-No. 1, in G minor
+No. 1 in G minor

-The Nocturne in G minor is initially marked as andante sostenuto and is in 4/4 meter.
+The nocturne in G minor is initially marked as andante sostenuto and is in 4/4 meter.
 In measure 41, the key changes to E♭ major and returns to G minor in measure 67.
 The piece is a total of 91 measures long, ending with a Picardy third, and is in ternary form.
 One of Chopin's students, Adolphe Gutmann, claimed that Chopin himself forgot to mark the increase in tempo for the chorale, which led to the section being played too slowly.

 Chorale-like middle section of Opus 37 No. 1.

 James Friskin commented that the nocturne is "one of the simpler nocturnes" and is similar to the Nocturne in G minor, Op.
 15, No. 3 in that it "has similar legato chord passages in the contrasting section" though this nocturne "has a more ornamental melodic line".
 Dubal also agreed that the nocturne is "of lesser importance."
 Critics, however, have often pointed to the potential allusion to religion in the middle section.
 Maurycy Karasowski commented that the middle section has "a church-like atmosphere in chords."
 Johnson also thought the chords to be "chorale-like" and commented that "some biographers have felt that this music represented Chopin's faith in the consoling power of religion."